cwstra/rpdiscordrewrite/docs/source/dice_reference/command_syntax.rst

 Parentheses
 --------------------------------------------

-As-is typical, the dice parser uses parentheses `()` for grouping expresions.
-If a parenthetical expression contains no non-nested commas, the parentheses simply say to perform a given operation first, ignoring any normal order of operatons.
+As-is typical, the dice parser uses parentheses `()` for grouping expressions.
+If a parenthetical expression contains no non-nested commas, the parentheses simply say to perform a given operation first, ignoring any normal order of operations.
 However, if a parenthetical expression contains commas, the result will instead be a :ref:`vector`, whose elements are the parts of the expression that are separated by commas.

 .. _brackets::